withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

 ## Examples (e.g. examples)

-🫴 Use the words "for example" in full when writing a clause to to indroduce a single example situation or hypothetical.
+🫴 Use the words "for example" in full when writing a clause to introduce a single example situation or hypothetical.

   > For example, when passing props . . .